It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 If I were the Democrats, I'd be throwing everything I had at the Republicans right now.

-Because for the most part, it's gonna stick.
+Because for the most part, it's going to stick.

-It's gonna stick with my low information voters.
+It's going to stick with my low-information voters.

-The media's gonna help me make it stick.
+The media is going to help me make it stick.

-Jeff Sessions pointed out that Obama's golf weekend down here at the Floridian, the one in which he played around with Tiger Woods.
+Jeff Sessions pointed out that Obama's golf weekend down here at the Floridian, the one in which he played around with Tiger Woods, Obama's golf weekend cost as much as 341 federal workers furloughed.

-Three hundred and forty-one federal workers furlough is how much it cost for Obama to do his golf weekend here.
+341 federal workers furloughed is how much it cost for Obama to do his golf weekend here.

-Speaking of which, we got Courtney in Wilmington, North Carolina, as we go back to the phones, open line Friday.
+Speaking of which, we got Courtney in Wilmington, North Carolina.

 I'm good.